 Biological Age.
 At lunch time on Monday, a crew of fitness instructors file into a conference room at my office to measure the biological age of anyone who’s interested.
 I am.
 About to turn 30 chronologically, my body still feels 24, it turns out.
 How old does my mind feel?
 How do you measure that?
-Now, some would claim that it’s more complicated than standing on a fancy weight from a commercial fitness chain to find out how well your body is coping with the rigours of life… and I didn’t even consider asking those gym guys on which exact technology their device is based… but I still decide to take it as an indication that I am as physically healthy as I also feel.
+Now, some would claim that it’s more complicated than standing on a fancy scale from a commercial fitness chain to find out how well your body is coping with the rigours of life… and I didn’t even consider asking those gym guys on which exact technology their device is based… but I still decide to take it as an indication that I am as physically healthy as I also feel.

 Full of Luck Club.
 Best collectible: company that makes you feel warm, calm, energised and stimulated.
 My monday night date is one of those people.
 She’s Singaporean and has picked the place we’re eating, a Cantonese piece of heaven, with streamlined pastel-coloured decor, a huge kitsch fortune cat in one corner and fun murals breaking up the soothing minimalism, and with beautifully prepared and presented tangy, zingy, spicy dishes.
 My friend is a fashion designer (the top thing I dreamed of becoming as a kid, constantly sketching girls in fine dresses), and she was first encouraged to start her own brand when studying in the Danish city of Aarhus… her style is very Scandinavian, very minimalist, simple, casual-chic, with a focus on sustainable sourcing and timeless class… I very rarely shop, and because it’s so rare, I’ve now come to a point where I need to update my wardrobe with a few good, solid pieces.
 Because of that, and as I want to look smart on my upcoming Europe trip, I’ve asked her to bring a bag of perfect pieces in my size.
 I try it all out in the restaurant’s restroom after dinner, and as my fortune cookie incredibly aptly dictates, ‘New clothes open doors – go shopping’ (!!!!), I buy the whole bunch immediately.
 She drives me home – the only person I know in Singapore who’s got a car… well, she’s also the only local person I know.